BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/polaris-icons.md

 ---
-title: Polaris-Icons
+title: Polaris Icons
-description: How to install and configure Polaris-Icons for Blade Icons.
+description: How to install and configure Polaris Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Polaris-Icons]
+breadcrumbs: [Documentation, Families, Polaris Icons]
 ---

 ## Installation